-Consultation Process prior to issuing ASA 102 It is the view of the AUASB that these changes do not require public exposure as they are not significant in nature, and have no impact on the requirements of ASA 102.
-Regulatory Impact Statement A Preliminary Assessment form has been prepared in connection with the preparation of ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements (reissued March 2018) and lodged with the Office of Best Practice Regulation (OBPR).
-The OBPR have advised the AUASB Technical Group that a Regulatory Impact Statement (RIS) is not required in relation to this standard.
-STATEMENT OF COMPATIBILITY WITH HUMAN RIGHTS Prepared in accordance with Part 3 of the Human Rights (Parliamentary Scrutiny) Act 2011 Legislative Instrument: ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements This Legislative Instrument is compatible with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of the Human Rights (Parliamentary Scrutiny)Act 2011.
+Consultation Process prior to issuing the Auditing Standard It is the view of the AUASB that these changes do not require public exposure as they are not significant in nature, and have no impact on the requirements of ASA 102.
+Regulatory Impact Statement A Regulatory Impact Statement (RIS) will be prepared in connection with the preparation of ASA 102.
+It is expected that the RIS will be cleared by the Office of Best Practice Regulation (OBPR).
+STATEMENT OF COMPATIBILITY WITH HUMAN RIGHTS Prepared in accordance with Part 3 of the Human Rights (Parliamentary Scrutiny) Act 2011 Legislative Instrument:

+Auditing Standard ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements This Legislative Instrument is compatible with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of the Human Rights (Parliamentary Scrutiny) Act 2011.
 Overview of the Legislative Instrument Background The AUASB is a Non Corporate Commonwealth Entity established under section 227A of the Australian Securities and Investments Commission Act 2001, as amended (ASIC Act).
 Under section 336 of the Corporations Act 2001, the AUASB may make Auditing Standards for the purposes of the corporations legislation.
-These Auditing Standards are legislative instruments under the Legislation Act 2003.
-Purpose of ASA 102 The purpose of ASA 102 is to establish a requirement for auditors, assurance practitioners, engagement quality control reviewers and firms to comply with relevant ethical requirements, including those pertaining to independence, relating to audits, reviews and other assurance engagements..
+These Auditing Standards are legislative instruments under the Legislative Instruments Act 2003.
+Purpose of Auditing Standard ASA 102 The purpose of ASA 102 is to establish a requirement for auditors, assurance practitioners, engagement quality control reviewers and firms to comply with relevant ethical requirements, including those pertaining to independence, relating to audits, reviews and other assurance engagements.
 Main Features ASA 102 is reissued to refer to the latest version of APES 110 Code of Conduct for Professional Accountants as issued by the Australian Professional & Ethical Standards Board Limited.
 Human Rights Implications The Auditing Standards are issued by the AUASB in furtherance of the objective of facilitating the Australian economy.
 The standards do not diminish or limit any of the applicable human rights or freedoms, and thus do not raise any human rights issues.
 Conclusion This Legislative Instrument is compatible with human rights as it does not raise any human rights issues.